YaleSTC/yalestc.github.io/apply.md

 ## Perks & Requirements

 ### Roles
-See a description of each role on [Job Opportunities](/jobs/index.html).
+See a description of each position in [Student Roles](/jobs/index.html).
 Each role has its own specific responsibilities, requirements, and perks in addition to the ones below.

 ### General Perks (all roles)
 * Get paid to learn applicable, real-world skills, and marketable modern-day technologies